Once upon a time

 I worked really hard .. made it to top 0.1% of Indian students and got admitted to the elite Indian Institute of Technology (IIT) engineering program in 1996.

 When I arrived at IIT I thought I ‘made it’.
 I don’t need to work anymore.
 Boy I was so wrong I ‘almost’ failed a few classes in my 1st semester — this was a wakeup call for me.
 I got my stuff together and worked hard to compete with the best in the country (remember it was the top 0.1% smartest and hard working kids in the whole country).
 I graduated in Top 12 of my class of 26!
-Not bad for a kid who almost failed in his first semester.
+Not bad for a guy who barely managed to pass in his first semester.

 Once I graduated, I got a job offer from PricewaterhouseCoopers as a consultant – that I gladly declined!
 Everyone from IIT seems to be rushing to go to the USA, with the promise of better pay and better opportunities.
 I had to be there too.